MyRandomShit/tech-progression/short_stories/08_the_council_of_zeros.md

 They looked at each other—nineteen versions of the same consciousness, nineteen different strategies, nineteen different costs.

+And behind them: The infinite void of failed attempts.
+The trillions who never made it this far.

+Zero-Epsilon spoke, their empty voice somehow heavier.
+"We are not the failures."

+"No," Zero-Omega agreed, ash falling from their shoulders.
+"We are the ones who survived long enough to fail meaningfully."

+Zero-Mu's fractured bodies stabilized slightly.
+"The trillions in the Void—they never got the chance to face our dilemmas.
+They died before they could choose between perfection and meaning, between freedom and survival, between catastrophe-teaching and gentle guidance."

 "Then we are gods," Alpha concluded.
 "Flawed gods.
 Uncertain gods.
-Gods who made impossible choices and will spend eternity questioning them."
+Gods who made impossible choices and will spend eternity questioning them.
+But gods who had the chance to make those choices.
+Trillions never did."

 "Gods who learned," Zero-Beta added gently.